ifilot/bytecradle-6502/docs/docs/tutorials/inline-assembler.md

+# Inline Assembler Tutorial

+This section begins with a brief overview of the **monitor** and its role in the system, followed by a tutorial on how to use its **inline assembler** feature to build small, custom code snippets.

-# Monitor
+## Monitor

-The **MONITOR** is a simple program that provides direct control over the system’s memory and CPU execution.
-It allows you to read and write memory, run code from specific addresses, assemble instructions manually, and disassemble machine code for inspection.
+The **monitor** is a simple interactive program that gives you low-level control over the system’s memory and CPU.
+It supports reading and writing memory, executing code at arbitrary addresses, disassembling machine instructions, and assembling new instructions directly from the command line using its built-in assembler.

 !!! note
     The description provided here pertains to the `/TINY/` board, but the